satuelisa/NLPF/README.md

 ## Session 8: Vectorization
 - *cosine similarity* = the dot product of two numerical vectors divided by the product of their norms
 - *PMI* = pointwise mutual information, a measure to quantify how often do two words appear together than what one would expect if they were ordered at random
+- *lemma* = the "dictionary form" of a word
+- *wordform* = the specific variant of a word, such as the conjugated form, that may not be a lemma as such
+- *polysemous* = having more than one meaning
-- *word embedding* = a vectorization of a text that attempts to capture semantics based on word context
+- *(word) embedding* = a vectorization of a text that attempts to capture semantics based on word context, such as `word2vec`
 - *skipgram window* = a token subsequence of a determined length
 - *skipgram probability* = the probability (relative frequency) of two tokens appearing together in a skipgram window

 ## Session 9: Chatbots
 - *reflection* = a word pair in which one serves as a response to the other in the sense that if the point of view of the speaker is reversed, the substitution maintains consistency ("this is my dog", "your dog is cute")